codewars/docs/content/authoring/kata/create-first-kata.md

 The description field is used to provide instructions to the users who will be training on the kata.
 This field recognizes [Github flavored markdown](/references/markdown/) with a set of [Codewars extensions](/references/markdown/extensions/).
 You can use the `Preview` tab to see how it will look like when presented to users.

-Description of a kata is the first thing others see and decides on the user's first impression.
-If description is good, users will be probably encouraged took into the kata further.
-If description is bad, people won't hesitate to point this out, rising issues and downvoting your kata.
+The description of a kata is the first thing others see and decides on the user's first impression.
+If the description is good, users will be probably encouraged to take the kata further.
+If the description is bad, people won't hesitate to point this out, rising issues and downvoting your kata.

 Writing good descriptions is a difficult task, and you should refer to ["Writing a Kata Description" guidelines](/authoring/guidelines/description/) to ensure that your description is of sufficient quality.